Iowa State vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament First Round

 Iowa State vs. Pittsburgh Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup across several sportsbooks.
+Here's a look at the odds, spread and over/under for this matchup available at different sportsbooks.

 |Favorite